bhdresh/Dejavu/README.md

 - **Server Dockers –** Docker based service containers – HTTP(Tomcat/Apache), SQL, SMB, FTP, SSH
 - **Client Dockers –** Docker based client container – NBNS client
 - **Management Console (Web + DB) –** A centralized console to deploy, administer and configure all the decoys effectively along with logging and alerting dashboard to display detailed information about the alerts generated.

-## Virtual Box Download Link
-- Framework/Tool is published here: [Beta V1](https://drive.google.com/open?id=1Fkw7rXWZa7cgdvbejqIxS0bN_nVMTe6z)
-- This is a Beta Release and is being shared for testing and suggestions purpose only.
-All feedback is welcome.

 ## Usage Guide